6 recommended OTC drugs

 For the eyes

-Drops with olopatadine, ketotifen, cromoglycate - relieve allergic conjunctivitis.
+Drops with olopatadine, ketotifen, cromoglicate — relieve allergic conjunctivitis.

 Anaphylaxis — emergency

-Severe systemic allergic reaction: generalised urticaria, Quincke oedema (face, lips, tongue, throat), dyspnoea, wheezing, hypotension, collapse.
-Treatment is IM adrenaline (EpiPen / Epihaler auto-injector) - then call the ambulance urgently.
+Severe systemic allergic reaction: generalized hives, Quincke edema (face, lips, tongue, throat), dyspnea, wheezing, hypotension, collapse.
+The treatment is intramuscular adrenaline (EpiPen / Epihaler auto-injector pen) — then call an ambulance urgently.

 Search the pharmacy